Whites Writing Whiteness Google Analytics Data Report

 Six Month Report

-The WWW website was visited by 690 unique users between 1 July 2014 and 31 December 2014.
-The site was accessed 1,178 times, from 63 countries, with the top ten countries in terms of number of users being the UK, South Africa, USA, the Netherlands, Canada, Australia, Germany, India, Ireland and Zambia, and with visits from other countries including Zimbabwe, Denmark, Nigeria, Sweden, Brazil, Hong Kong, Iceland and Indonesia.
+The WWW website was visited by 1,284 unique users between 1 July 2015 and 31 December 2015.
+The site was accessed 1,687 times, from 86 countries, with the top ten countries in terms of number of users being the UK, USA, South Africa, Australia, Canada, the Netherlands, Germany, India, Kenya (and (not set)***), and with visits from other countries including France, Zimbabwe, Italy, Denmark, Botswana, Thailand, Nigeria, Ireland, Japan, Austria, Israel, China, Brazil, Iceland, Qatar and Russia.

 The site continues to have users who repeatedly visit the site and many who spend much longer than average looking at its pages.
-Particularly prolific repeat users access the site from Australia, Canada, South Africa, New Zealand, Germany the USA and the UK, including some habitual users from Cape Town, London, New York, Los Angeles, Frankfurt and Copenhagen.
+Particularly prolific repeat users for this period access the site from South Africa, the Netherlands, Iceland, Indonesia, Germany, New Zealand, Australia the USA and the UK, including some habitual users from London, Cape Town, Paris, New York, Sydney, Berlin, and Los Angeles.
 For more detailed information, please see Table 6.

-Regarding how frequently users return to the site, there have been 2 visits to the site by 85 users, between 26 and 50 visits to the site by 14 users, between 101 and 200 visits to the site by 170 users, and more than 201 visits to the site by 59 users.
-These data indicate a serious research use by nearly 230 in-depth users, with the corresponding most-used pages presenting verbatim transcribed letters and documents, and containing detailed analytical discussion.
-This is a significant increase over the last six month period.
-The average number of users visiting the site per month is usually over 100 and sometimes over 140.
+Regarding how frequently users return to the site, there have been 2 visits to the site by 143 users, between 25 and 50 visits to the site by 85 users, between 101 and 200 visits to the site by 154 users, and more than 201 visits to the site by 93 users.
+These data indicate a serious research use by some 280+ in-depth users, with the corresponding most-used pages presenting verbatim transcribed letters and documents, and containing detailed analytical discussion.
+This demonstrates a major increase compared with the previous reported period.
+The average number users visiting the site per month is usually over 200 and sometimes over 250.

 |Users||Pageviews||Avg. visit duration (mins)||Freq. visitor countries|

-The most accessed page after the homepage for this period is the project ‘Blog’, with the ‘Action Research’ and ‘Latest Project News’ areas are also all highly popular.
-The project blog in particular contains methodological and theoretical discussion in addition to project updates, and users continue to follow these discussions.
+The most accessed page after the homepage for this period is the project ‘Blog’, with the ‘Publications’, and ‘Traces Remaining’ areas also highly popular.
+The project blog contains methodological and theoretical discussion in addition to project updates, and users continue to follow these discussions.
+Whites Writing Whiteness launched a new and increasingly popular area of the website earlier this year called ‘Traces Remaining’.
+The ‘Traces Remaining’ area includes pages which highlight particular documents found during the archival process, and includes original transcriptions and detailed discussions of these.

 Where users access the site from, and how often: